albatrosspreacher/html-generator-npm/README.md

 - appendParagraph(text, alignment): `text` to be written in the paragraph, `alignment` must be written in bootstrap classname format i.e. `text-left`
 - endFile(): must be called towards the end, ends the file with basic HTML code.
 - formatFile(): must be called last; uses a depenedency, [toris-format](https://www.npmjs.com/package/toris-format)
+- appendHeading(text, heading): `text` must be the heading content, `heading` must specify the number i.e "1" for "h1" in HTML
+- appendInputField(type, placeholder): `type` is the type of input (email, password, etc), `placeholder` text

 # Contribution